 You may see references to the young people who have applied for DACA as "DACAmented."

-Updated: On February 26, 2018, the Supreme Court declined to intervene on the fate of DACA (for now).
-The case will continue to make its way through the lower courts.
-Individuals with DACA can apply to renew their permits; those individuals who never had DACA cannot apply for the protections.
-To read more about the Supreme Court decision and what it means, see related coverage from Education Week, The Washington Post, The New York Times, NPR, PBS NewsHour, and USA Today.
+This follows an earlier decision in which the U.S. Supreme Court declined to intervene on the fate of DACA.
+To read more about that Supreme Court decision and what it means, see related coverage from Education Week, The Washington Post, The New York Times, NPR, PBS NewsHour, and USA Today.

 Below are related resources and updates for educators; we will add new resources as they become available.

 This program originally aired on the PBS NewsHour on 4/25/17.

 DACA: FAQs and News

 - DREAM Act/Deferred Action Resources (Migration Policy Institute)

 - DACA: FAQs and Updates (National Immigration Legal Center)